Crashedmind/PlantUMLHitchhikersGuide/_sources/about/AboutThisGuide.rst.txt

 This is an initial version; fixes and features will be added over time.

-To submit a suggestion, create an issue on github.
+To submit a suggestion, create an issue on https://github.com/Crashedmind/PlantUMLHitchhikersGuide.
+These will be reviewed and ranked periodically, and then resolved.